 Kate Austin: “I honestly tend to sing or talk to myself…breaking the silence helps keep me distracted.”

 Jessica Kinamon: “Usually I have late-night pack-outs and my pack is covered in blood…if I let myself think about it, it can freak me out.
-I like to think positive, about the night sky without any town lights nearby and how many people miss out on that…I reminisce about the day and other memories.”
+I like to think positively, about the night sky without any town lights nearby and how many people miss out on that…I reminisce about the day and other memories.”

 Heather Shepherd and Amy Hall usually carry a weapon/additional weapon as a sidearm.
 Amy likes to have one on public land especially.